JosephWardDotTech/josephwarddottech.github.io/cv.md

 ***2013 -- 2016***

-[Hargreaves Lansdown](https://hl.co.uk/) is one of the UK’s biggest financial services companies and focuses on giving the best service, the best value, and the best information to investors.
+[Hargreaves Lansdown](https://hl.co.uk/) is one of the UK’s biggest financial services companies and aims to give the best service, the best value, and the best information to investors.

 Test Lead for the company's external/internal mobile applications.
 I mainly focused on popularising "shift-left testing" during one of the company's pioneer agile projects.

+## Data Enty Operator / Tester, Direct Line (Bristol)

+***2010 -- 2013***

+[Direct Line](https://www.directline.com/) is an insurance company within the UK.

+Originally a Data Entry Operator, I occasionally took the role of Tester for software designed to replace my role.
+A career change shortly followed.

 ## Tech

 I use whatever technology best solves the problem at hand, not a “golden hammer” or whatever’s “new and shiny”.
-My approach is based on reliable, tried and true software development principles and patterns.
+I base my approach on reliable, tried-and-true software development principles and patterns.

 That being said, I have implemented so-called “full stack” automation in testing using **Python**, **Ruby**, **JavaScript**, and **Java** not to mention countless supporting libraries.

 ## Personal